 27.1 Staff should follow the reporting procedures outlined in this policy.
-However, they may also share information directly with children's social care or the police if they are convinced that a direct report is required or if the Designated Safeguarding Lead, the deputies, the head teacher or the chair of governors are not available and a referral is required immediately.
+However, they may also share information directly with children's social care or the police if they are convinced

 28 Confidentiality and sharing information

 28.1 Child protection issues necessitate a high level of confidentiality.
 Staff should only discuss concerns with the Designated Safeguarding Lead, headteacher or chair of governors.